EleniLPetrou/pollock_wgs/markdowns/SequencingData_QC.md

 I plotted the distribution of raw sequencing reads for each sample using the R script below and the data summaries produced by multiqc in these files: multiqc_data/mqc_fastqc_sequence_counts_plot_1.txt.

-Here is a summary of the raw sequencing data :

-We sequenced 633 pollock and obtained 12.02 million raw sequences per sample on average (median = 10.45 million, range = 0.02 – 49.89 million reads, sd = 6.22 million reads)

 R script for plotting:

 ``` R